siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Use the `scheme.Builder` to build the schema:
+Use `scheme.Builder` to build the schema:

 ```go
 builder := scheme.NewBuilder()